xan105/Achievement-Watcher/README.md

   default to true<br />
   Vibrates first xinput controller when unlocking an achievement.<br />

+- notifyOnProgress<br />
+  default to true<br />
+  Notify on achievement progress when possible.<br />

 ### [notification_advanced]

 👮 Change these values only if you know what you are doing.<br />

 - timeTreshold<br />
-  default to 5 (sec)<br />
+  default to 10 (sec)<br />
-  When an achievement file is modified; Amount of sec `watchdog.exe` will consider the most recent achieved achievement (from its timestamp value) to be new.<br />
+  Amount of sec an achievement is considered achieved from its timestamp value before being discarded.<br />

 - checkIfProcessIsRunning<br />
   default to true<br />